ibm-cloud-docs/vpc/file_storage_vpc_about.md

 {{site.data.keyword.cloud}} offers security-specific tools and features to help you securely manage your data when you use {{site.data.keyword.vpc_full}}.
 The following section provides information about access control, data encryption, configuration management, auditing and logging options that are available for your file shares.

-### IAM roles for creating and managing shares, accessor bindings, and mount targets
+### IAM roles for managing various file storage-related activities
 {: #fs-vpc-iam}

 {{site.data.keyword.filestorage_vpc_short}} requires IAM permissions for role-based access control.
-Depending on your assigned role, you can create and manage file shares.
+Depending on your assigned role, you can create and manage file shares, snapshots, encryption, and view service configuration.

+* The **Key Manager** role allows a service to create, update, retrieve, and delete resource keys for managing access to resource instances.
+* The **Service Configuration Reader** role grants read-only access to service configuration and related governance metadata across resources.
+* The **Share Broker** role enables creating and deleting bindings between real and shadow shares to manage share relationships.
+* The **Share Remote Account Accessor** role permits creating cross-account access bindings for shares that are owned by another account.
+* The **Share Snapshot Operator** role allows full management (create, read, list, update, delete) of share snapshots

 For more information, see [IAM roles and actions for File Storage for VPC](/docs/iam?topic=iam-iam-service-roles-actions#is.share-roles).

 For more information, see the [best practices for assigning access](/docs/account?topic=account-account_setup#account_setup).
 For the complete IAM process, which includes inviting users to your account and assigning Cloud IAM access, see the [IAM getting started tutorial](/docs/iam?topic=iam-iamoverview).
 {: tip}